Music therapy program

 In addition, we have a karaoke machine which our participants have a lot of fun with under the guidance of our staff.

 Along with our music therapy programs, we also play background music at appropriate times throughout the day.
 The genres include big band and swing music, light jazz, country, classical and pop music from every era.

 For the benefit of retiring baby boomers, we are now mixing in the best songs from the 1960s through mid-1970s as well, including great artists such as The Beatles, Neil Diamond, The Beach Boys, Fleetwood Mac, The Eagles and more.

 We change formats frequently, so your loved one is sure to hear music they like throughout the day.

 If someone wants to hear a particular genre or artist, we can even set them up with headphones and a music player filled with the music of their choice.

-According to neurologists, music has a unique ability to awaken the emotional side of the brain which can stir memories and associations in seniors.
-This stimulation can improve their ability to process information, reason and communicate.
+According to neurologists, music has a unique ability to awaken the emotional side of the brain which can stir memories and associations in adults and seniors.
+This stimulation can improve their ability to recall long ago events, and to reason and communicate.